Bounz/HomeGenie-BE/content/docs/remotes.md

 HomeGenie support X10 RF remotes and IR controller/remotes supported by [LIRC](http://www.lirc.org/) or other IR gateways that can be found in the *Package Manager*.

-See the video at the end of in the [Setup](#/setup) page for instruction on installing additional drivers though the *Package Manager*.
+See the video at the end of in the [Setup](#/docs/setup) page for instruction on installing additional drivers using the *Package Manager*.

 The video below shows how to use an infrared remote to control lights and switches.